F0rgiv/reading-notes/README.md

 > This will be a thing of the future

-## usful environment comand referances
+## useful environment command references
 | Command | Description |
 | --- | --- |
 | `pgstart` | start the postgresql server |